List of That '70s and '90s Show characters: Gwen Runck

 Portrayed by Ashley Aufderheide, Gwen is a rebellious Riot Grrrl with a loyal heart.

 Jay Kelso

 Jay is portrayed by Mace Coronel.
 He's a charming, flirty young videographer, Leia's love interest, and the son of Michael Kelso (Ashton Kutcher) and Jackie Burkhart (Mila Kunis) from the original series.

 Nate Runck

 Portrayed by Maxwell Acee Donovan, Nate is Gwen's easygoing and fun-loving half-brother (as they have the same mother).

-Ozzie
+Ozzie Takada

 Portrayed by Reyn Doi, Ozzie is an insightful and perceptive teen who is openly gay.
 However, his parents are not aware of his sexual orientation.

-Nikki
+Nikki Velasco

 Portrayed by Sam Morelos, Nikki is Nate's ambitious and intelligent girlfriend.